 Still, a local bank account and bank card (debit card) will be handy to receive your income, pay in shops, organise your rental guarantee, and set up monthly payments for rent and utilities.
 Many of these features are readily available with online banking.

 If you find an Expat section on the Belgian bank’s website, that is a sign that at least they have thought of you and should have a special Expat offer.
-Some, such as ING Belgium, even have a fully functional English version of their website so that the language barrier never comes in the way of your needs.
+Some, even have a fully functional English version of their website so that the language barrier never comes in the way of your needs.

 Usual bank fees